Breonna Taylor protests in Louisville: 24 arrested, man accused of aiming laser at police aircraft

 CLICK HERE FOR THE FOX NEWS APP

-At least two dozen people were arrested throughout the evening for charges including unlawful assembly, failure to disperse and riot in the first degree.
+At least 24 people were arrested throughout the evening for unlawful assembly, failure to disperse and rioting.